 Taxpayers may exclude up to \$3,000 of their contributions to an account during a year and any withdrawals from an account that are used to pay medical expenses.
 This means that earnings retained in the account also are not taxed.
 Funds may be withdrawn for other purposes, but then the amount withdrawn is treated as income.
-The following tables show exempt medical savings account deposits and earnings and taxable withdrawals.
+The tables in this section show exempt medical savings account deposits and earnings and taxable withdrawals.